Klaster1/mangaupdates-notifier/README.md

 3. Update interval can be changed in settings.
 4. Click opens your reading list.
 5. If you're not logged in, button will be greyed out.
+6. Removes new chapter link from list when current chapter is the same or greate (optional, on by default).

 ## Contributing
 I'd really appreciate ideas on how to improve usability while keeping things simple, feel free to open issues.